Optimization of the baseline and the parent muon energy for a low energy neutrino factory: Summary and concluding remarks

 In addition to $\theta_{13}$, we find that even the true value of $\delCP$ can have a large impact on the reach of an LENF experiment.
 Indeed, the reach can change by up to an order of magnitude or more depending on the true value of $\delCP$.
 The actual value of $|\dm{31}|$ also affects the efficiency, albeit to a smaller extent.
 Given that the actual value of $\delCP$ is crucial, we present our results in a way that bring out the impact of this parameter.
 We present three types of plots: (i) Type-A: plots in the $\sin^2\theta_{13}-L$ plane for fixed values of $|\Delta m^2_{31}|$ and $\delCP$ varying in the range [0, $2\pi$], (ii) Type-B: plots in the $\delCP- L $ plane for fixed values of $\sin^2\theta_{13}$ and $|\Delta m^2_{31}|$, (iii) Type-C: plots in the $\sin^2\theta_{13}-L$ plane for fixed values of $\delCP$ and varying $|\Delta m^2_{31}|$ in its current 3$\sigma$ allowed range.

 Most of the earlier work with the optimization of LENF presented the results in terms of ``fraction of $\delCP$'' where the experiment was successful.
-However knowing the exact range of $\delCP$ where a certain measurement is possible is crucial, especially when one is thinking about combining results from two complementary experiments: these experiments should be sensitive to complementary ranges of $\delCP$.
+However, it is crucial to know the exact range of $\delCP$ where a certain measurement is possible, especially when one is thinking about combining results from two complementary experiments: these experiments should be sensitive to complementary ranges of $\delCP$.

 Our detailed observations may be found in the main body of this text.
 We would like to attract the reader's attention to some salient features.
 The following observations refer to 2.5 years of running with each muon polarity, with $5 \times 10^{21}$ useful muon decays per year.\\ (i) For $\sin^2 \theta_{13} \gtrsim 10^{-2}$, mass hierarchy can be determined to $5\sigma$ at almost all the baselines $> 1000$ km.
 For lower $\theta_{13}$, baselines $\sim 2500$ km achieve the task for the largest fraction of $\delCP$, however even they may fall short when $\delCP$ is near $3\pi/2$.\\ (ii) Any baseline $\lesssim 2000$ km can discover $\theta_{13}$ if $\sin^2\theta_{13} \gtrsim 10^{-3}$.
 For smaller $\theta_{13}$, the choice of optimal baseline depend on the actual value of $\delCP$.
 However for majority of values of $\delCP$ the baseline range 1300 - 2500 km can be termed as optimal. \\ (iii) The discovery of $\delCP$ is naturally harder when its value is near $0$ or $\pi$.
 However if $\sin^2\theta_{13} \gtrsim 0.01$, the discovery is possible for a wide range of $\delCP$ values centered at $\pi/2$ and $3\pi/2$.
 The range typically decreases with the increase of baseline. \\ (iv) At a given baseline, when the parent muon energy is increased, the performance typically increases up to some energy and then remains the same.
 We term this as the saturation behavior.